About Us

 The Miami-Dade County Homeless Trust serves as the lead agency for Miami-Dade County’s homeless Continuum of Care (CoC), responsible for the oversight, planning and operations of the entire CoC including:

-- Serving as the collaborative applicant for federal and state funding opportunities.
+• Serving as the collaborative applicant for federal and state funding opportunities.

-- Managing Miami-Dade County’s Homeless Management Information System (HMIS), the local technology system used to collect client-level data on the provision of housing and services to homeless individuals and families and persons at risk of homelessness.
+• Managing Miami-Dade County’s Homeless Management Information System (HMIS), the local technology system used to collect client-level data on the provision of housing and services to homeless individuals and families and persons at risk of homelessness.

-- Developing policy and serving in an advisory capacity to the Board of County Commissioners on issues involving homelessness.
+• Developing policy and serving in an advisory capacity to the Board of County Commissioners on issues involving homelessness.

-- Pursue a dedicated source of funding/private sector funding
+• Pursue a dedicated source of funding/private sector funding

-- Create a body with diverse representation to implement plan
+• Create a body with diverse representation to implement plan

-- Research best practices to address homelessness and develop goals for implementation
+• Research best practices to address homelessness and develop goals for implementation

-This tax is collected on all food and beverage sales in restaurants which gross more than $400,000 a year and are licensed by the State of Florida to sell alcoholic beverages for consumption on the premises, except for hotels and motels.
+This tax is collected on all food and beverage sales in restaurants that gross more than $400,000 a year and are licensed by the State of Florida to sell alcoholic beverages for consumption on the premises, except for hotels and motels.
 The tax is collected throughout Miami-Dade County with the exception of facilities in Miami Beach, Surfside and Bal Harbour.
 The levying of the tax required the creation of a community plan.
 The Homeless Trust Board created by county ordinance is responsible for the implementation of the Miami-Dade County Community Homeless Plan: Priority Home.

 Chapman Partnership serves as the private sector partner to the Miami-Dade County Homeless Trust and is commissioned by the Homeless Trust to operate two Homeless Assistance Centers which have assisted more than 100,000 individuals and families during its 20+ year history.

 As a result of the CoC’s work, under the leadership of the Homeless Trust, unsheltered homelessness in Miami-Dade has gone from more than 8,000 people fewer than 1,100 persons.
 In 2019, the Homeless Trust recorded record low homeless totals.
-Currently, the Homeless Trust has more than 8,000 beds/units in its Housing Inventory Count dedicated to serving persons who are homeless and formerly homelessThe Homeless Trust is led by a 27-member Board of Trustees which includes representation from the city and business community, elected officials, formerly homeless persons, religious leaders and homeless advocates.
-The full Board meets monthly.
-Meetings are broadcast live.
-Archived meetings are also available to the public.
+Currently, the Homeless Trust has more than 8,000 beds/units in its Housing Inventory Count dedicated to serving persons who are homeless and formerly homeless

 Board of Trustees

 Ronald L. Book, Esq.
+(Chairman)

-Judge Steven Leifman
+Judge Steven Leifman (Chairperson of Finance & Audit Committee)

-11th Judicial Circuit of Florida
+Eleventh Judicial Circuit of Florida

 Executive Director